ngageoint/hootenanny-rpms/docs/provenance.md

 This repository is an aggregate work of existing open source archives, released under different open source licenses.
-While this aggregate is licensed under the [GPLv3](../LICENSE), it does not supercede the the original licensing of Hootenanny's dependencies.
+While this aggregate is licensed under the [GPLv3](../LICENSE), it does not supersede the the original licensing of Hootenanny's dependencies.

 The licensing provenance of source archives